paulczar/presentation-cloud-austin-deis/paas.md

 Take note of the `Instance ID`, `Public IP Address` and `Password`.

-Chuck an entry in your hosts file and upload your ssh key:
+If you have an easy to manage domain add an A record for `deis` to it for the Public IP address.
+If not add an entry to your hosts file ( or do both!
+I did ):

 ```
 $ sudo sh -c "echo '<IP_OF_SERVER> deis' >> /etc/hosts"